pgMemento/pgMemento/README.md

 state of the table.
 We would have to consider that the table or the column could have been renamed or that the column could have been dropped. pgMemento takes this into account.
-If nothing is found at all (which would not be reasonable) the value will be NULL.
+If nothing is found at all (which would not be reasonable) the value will be `NULL`.

 #### 8.2.3.
 Window functions to bring it all together